santiago-federici/portfolio/src/content/posts/theme-toggle-with-view-transitions.md

 ## Introduction

-Astro 5 introduced the new `<ClientRouter />` component for enabling View Transitions, which allows for seamless navigation experiences.
-However, while implementing a theme toggle with JavaScript, I encountered an issue: the theme would unexpectedly switch during navigation, causing a flashing screen effect.
+Astro 5 introduced the new `<ClientRouter />` component replacing the old `<ViewTransitions />` component for enabling View Transitions.
+However, while implementing a theme toggle, I encountered an issue: the theme would unexpectedly switch during navigation, causing a flashing screen effect.
 This post will walk you through the problem, my solution, and how I eliminated the flashing.

 ## The Problem

-I created a **theme toggle** that switches between light and dark modes using JavaScript.
+I created a **theme toggle** that switches between light and dark modes.
 Initially, everything worked fine.
 However, after adding the `<ClientRouter />` component to enable View Transitions, I noticed two issues:

-1. **Theme Resetting on Navigation:**
-   When navigating between pages, the theme would reset to light mode even if I had set it to dark mode.
+- **1. Theme resetting on navigation:** When navigating between pages, the theme would reset to light mode even if I had set it to dark mode.

-2. **Flashing Screen on Page Load:**
-   After fixing the above issue, I encountered a flashing effect where the theme would briefly toggle to the wrong theme and then switch back to the correct one.
+- **2. Flashing screen on page load:** After fixing the above issue, I encountered a flashing effect where the theme would briefly toggle to the wrong theme and then switch back to the correct one.

 Here’s what my initial theme toggle implementation looked like: